wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 Then, to use the service, you need to:

 #. connect to it on port 9502 using an encrypted WebSocket connection.
-#. authenticate to it by providing a xivo-auth token that has the ``websocketd.connect`` ACL.
+#. authenticate to it by providing a xivo-auth token that has the ``websocketd`` ACL.
 If you
    don't know how to obtain a xivo-auth token from your XiVO, consult the :ref:`documentation on xivo-auth <xivo-auth>`.